My Main Page with Links to My Other

 art, vacations and aircraft because she has large assets as collateral.
 This is

-of human capital.
-Others must pick up a greater share of the tax burden.
+productive activities.
+It shifts resources to junk production.
+It reduces human capital.
+Others must pick up more of the tax burden.
 It

 encourages others to cheat.
 Saying power markets are better than socialism is

-like saying a sixth grade basketball team is better than a first grade
+less profound than saying a sixth grade basketball team is better than a first grade

 basketball team.
 In neither case are we talking about the professional level.